mhalcrow/markdown-cv/index.md

 Cloud KMS

  * I conceived the Google Cloud Key Management Service (KMS) project and proposed the initial design.
-Note that another team that specializes in key management took over the project and drove it to completion.
+I transitioned the project to another team that specializes in key management, and they drove it to commercial success.

 Customer-supplied Encryption Keys